Baton Rouge, Louisiana: Incorporation and growth

 In the 1950s and 1960s, the petrochemical industry boomed in Baton Rouge, stimulating the city's expansion beyond its original center.
 The changing market in the oil business has produced fluctuations in the industry, affecting employment in the city and area.
 In 1953, there was a bus boycott by black riders who were forbidden to occupy seats reserved for whites, leading eventually to some improvement of their rights.

-On January 10, 1972, a violent shootout between members of the Nation of Islam (NOI) and the police ensued, which left two sheriff's deputies and two black males dead at the scene.
-31 individuals were injured, including 14 police officers.
-In response, then-Louisiana Governor John McKeithen ordered 700 members of the Louisiana National Guard to patrol the streets to tamp down further intercity violence.
+On January 10, 1972, a shootout between members of the Nation of Islam (NOI) and the police left two sheriff's deputies and two Black men dead.
+Thirty-one people were injured, including 14 police.
+Governor John McKeithen then ordered 700 Louisiana National Guard to patrol the city.
 Baton Rouge Mayor-President Woodrow Wilson "W. W." Dumas subsequently imposed an evening to early-morning curfew.
 On January 14, the curfew was lifted.

 A building boom began in the city in the 1990s and continued into the 2000s, during which Baton Rouge became one of the fastest-growing cities in the Southern United States in terms of technology.
 Metropolitan Baton Rouge was ranked as one of the fastest-growing metropolitan areas in the U.S. (with a population under 1 million), with 602,894 in 2000 and 802,484 people as of the 2010 U.S. census.
 After the extensive damage in New Orleans and along the coast from Hurricane Katrina on August 29, 2005, the city took in as many as 200,000 displaced residents.

 In 2010, Baton Rouge started a market push to become a test city for Google's new super high speed fiber optic line known as GeauxFiBR.

 In July 2016, the Greater Baton Rouge metropolitan area was heavily affected by the shooting of Alton Sterling.
 His death led to multiple protests and the shooting of police officers.
 President Barack Obama also made remarks on the shooting of Alton Sterling.
 By February 2021, Sterling's family was given a $4.5 million settlement to settle a wrongful death lawsuit.
 In August 2016, the city and metropolitan area were severely flooded.

 During the runoff for District 3 of the Louisiana Public Service Commission in December 2022, many Baton Rougeans helped elect Davante Lewis—the first openly LGBT politician to the state government.